rcrowther/django-taxonomy/README.md

 ## Rendering
+First I want to say this, and am going to shout,

+> :warning: This app's rendering acilities are not a settled API and may in the future change

+Right, let's move forward.
 There are a lot of options which are nothing to do with this app, they are conceptual.
 What do you want to render?

+The overview of Django rendering is,
+- In a view, using the API, retrieve data from a taxonomy, then...
+- Render HTML immediately to push, throught the context, into the template, or...
+- Push data into a context then use template tags to semi-automatically render, or...
+- Render data in the template usuing template facilities Of these options, regading this module in particular, rendering in the view is the most flexible, but muddles logic and HTML.
+Template tags are tidiest, but inflecible and may need writing (which is time consuming for small efforts).
+As for using template facilities, the data returned by the API is complex, so may outreach the abilities of template rendering.

+The app currently contains a few solutions.

 Let's say...

-### Breadcrumbs, plain display
+### Using template facilites for breadcrumbs
 You have a model linked to a taxonomy.

 ![breadreumbs](screenshots/breadcrumb.png)